 The AANA Code of Ethics prohibits advertisements containing discrimination or vilification on account of ‘sex’.
-The Board has consistently interpreted this term to include not just the physical characteristics of being a man or a woman (such as having breasts or being pregnant), but to also include discrimination or vilification on the basis of gender.
+The Community Panel has consistently interpreted this term to include not just the physical characteristics of being a man or a woman (such as having breasts or being pregnant), but to also include discrimination or vilification on the basis of gender.

 This summary acknowledges that both men and women are at risk of being portrayed in an inappropriate or potentially harmful way.
-However, while the Summary is applicable to both women and men, some issues are particularly relevant to the portrayal of women (for example, sexualised images of women).
+However, while the summary is applicable to both women and men, some issues are particularly relevant to the portrayal of women (for example, sexualised images of women).

 Serious and widespread offence

 In areas of subjective judgement and often strongly-held beliefs, it is impossible to say that no single advertisement should ever offend anyone.
-In practice, the Board would normally interpret rules of this sort to mean that an advertisement should not cause serious offence to the members of the group in question or the general or wider community.
+In practice, the Community Panel would normally interpret rules of this sort to mean that an advertisement should not cause serious offence to the members of the group in question or the general or wider community.

 Outdoor advertising: Outdoor advertising is in the public domain and has a broad audience.
-The Board believes that messages and images presented in this medium need to be developed with a general audience in mind and has given particular attention to the placement of such advertising e.g. close to schools and churches.
+The Community Panel believes that messages and images presented in this medium need to be developed with a general audience in mind and has given particular attention to the placement of such advertising e.g. close to schools and churches.

-Digital media: Given the global reach of electronic networks and the variety and diversity of recipients, the Board believes that it would be wise for digital advertisements to respect the potential sensitivities of a global audience with particular reference to principles of social responsibility and the possibility of causing offence.
+Digital media: Given the global reach of electronic networks and the variety and diversity of recipients, the Community Panel believes that it would be wise for digital advertisements to respect the potential sensitivities of a global audience with particular reference to principles of social responsibility and the possibility of causing offence.

 Level of community concern about this issue

-The ASB and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
+Ad Standards and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
 This approach is grounded in ensuring that advertisements are legal, decent, honest and truthful and are prepared with a sense of obligation to the consumer and society.